ewaugh2/ECS189L-Project/README.md

 # Main Roles #

-Your goal is to relate the work of your role and sub-role in terms of the content of the course.
-Please look at the role sections below for specific instructions for each role.

-Below is a template for you to highlight items of your work.
-These provide the evidence needed for your work to be evaluated.
-Try to have at least 4 such descriptions.
-They will be assessed on the quality of the underlying system and how they are linked to course content.

-*Short Description* - Long description of your work item that includes how it is relevant to topics discussed in class. [link to evidence in your repository](https://github.com/dr-jam/ECS189L/edit/project-description/ProjectDocumentTemplate.md)

-Here is an example:
-*Procedural Terrain* - The background of the game consists of procedurally-generated terrain that is produced with Perlin noise.
-This terrain can be modified by the by the game at run-time via a call to its script methods.
-The intent is to allow the player to modify the terrain.
-This system is based off the component design pattern and the procedural content generation portions of the course.
-[The PCG terrain generation script](https://github.com/dr-jam/CameraControlExercise/blob/513b927e87fc686fe627bf7d4ff6ff841cf34e9f/Obscura/Assets/Scripts/TerrainGenerator.cs#L6).

-You should replay any **bold text** with your own relevant information.
-Liberally use the template when necessary and appropriate.

 ## User Interface

-**Describe your user interface and how it relates to gameplay.
-This can be done via the template.**

 *Main Menu* - The main menu of the game had as objective the possibility for the user to start setting up the game and giving the story/credits of the game.
 While in this interface, its possible to choose how many players will play the game, along with the key bindings for the players controllers.
 Also this menu was the one that showed the final score of each player once the game ended.
 The information transfer between the main menu and game scene was with the use of static classes, that where updated before changing scenes.